 Below is the contact information for all administrative Borough employees.
 Feel free to reach out by email or telephone if you are able instead of entering the building.
-Please know that there is a drop-off box located in the alley that you can deposit any correspondence to the Borough.
-We thank you for your patience and understanding as we work together toward keeping this social virus at an arm's length.
+Please know that there is a drop-off box located along the Pub II on W. Mahoning St. that you can deposit any correspondence to the Borough.

 Donna Murphy - Receptionist - x0 - email@example.com